MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/azure-arc/azure-arc-azure-site-recovery-for-windows-server.md

 ---
-title: How to configure disaster recovery for Arc-enabled Windows servers (preview)
+title: How to configure Azure Site Recovery for Arc-enabled Windows servers
-description: Learn how to deploy the disaster recovery tool to manage and orchestrate replication, failover, and failback for both on-premises Arc-enabled Windows Servers and Azure VMs. ms.topic: how-to ms.author: alalve
+description: Learn how to deploy Azure Site Recovery to manage and orchestrate replication, failover, and failback for both on-premises Arc-enabled Windows servers and Azure VMs. ms.topic: how-to ms.author: alalve
 author: trungtran
-ms.date: 10/30/2024
+ms.date: 10/31/2024
 ---

-# Configure disaster recovery for Arc-enabled Windows servers
+# Configure Azure Site Recovery for Arc-enabled Windows servers

-The disaster recovery tool is designed to manage and coordinate the replication, failover, and failback processes for on-premises and Azure virtual machines (VM) running on Arc-enabled Windows Server operating system (OS).
+The Azure Site Recovery configuration tool is designed to manage and coordinate the replication, failover, and failback processes for on-premises and Azure virtual machines (VM) running on Arc-enabled Windows Server operating system (OS).
 During this public preview, the tool is only compatible with Hyper-V enabled machines, ensuring that your on-premises workloads remain operational during outages by replicating them to Azure as a secondary location.

 With this feature, you don't need to manually install the Azure Site Recovery agent or link it to the Recovery Service Vault, Hyper-V site, or replication policy as this tool takes care of these tasks.

 This experience doesn't include an Azure storage account by default.
 You're required to either create a new Azure storage account or use an existing one under your Azure subscription.
+All of which will incur an additional cost.

 > [!NOTE]
 >
-> - Currently, there's no cost associated with using disaster recovery while in preview.
->
 > - The disaster recovery tool handles security by running all checks locally on your server.
 The results are only uploaded to your designated Azure storage account, ensuring that everything happens within the context of your account.
 >
 > - The disaster recovery tool has to be installed on every server you desire to run it on.
->
-> - Installing the Azure Site Recovery agent extension on an Arc server via PowerShell isn't currently supported.

 ## Prerequisites

 - Your device must be running an Arc-enabled on-premises Windows Server 2016 or later operating system with a minimum of 4 GB of memory.
 - Azure Arc must be installed and configured on your device.
+- You must use Windows Server Pay-as-you-go or Software Assurance license types, follow this documentation to do so [LINK TO LICENSE DOC].
 - The Windows Server **Hyper-V** role must be installed.
 To learn more, see [Install or Uninstall Roles, Role Services, or Features](/windows-server/administration/server-manager/install-or-uninstall-roles-role-services-or-features).

   *Alternatively*, users can run the following command in an elevated PowerShell window: